 - Transfer chutney to jars and seal with lids.
 If not hot-water processing the chutney, let it cool and refrigerate at least 6 weeks before opening.
 Keep chilled until opened and used.
 If hot-water processing, submerge jars in the pot of boiling water for 10 minutes.
 Remove and let cool.
 Store in a cool, dark place for at least 6 weeks and up to 6 months before opening.
 Chill after opening.

-Makes about 8 cups Spiced Plum Chutney.
+Makes about 12 cups Plum Chutney.